Lyutoon/macOS-Security/README.md

 # macOS-Security
-Disclose some simple macOS bugs found by me while learning macOS security.
+A toy repo to disclose some simple macOS bugs found by me while learning macOS security.

-- Incorrect memory allocation in CGSImageDataHandleCreate
+- Incorrect memory allocation in CGSImageDataHandleCreate (Rejected by Apple)